Child discipline: Time-outs

 Time-outs have been recommended by researchers and professional organizations on the basis of a large body of research.
 However, several anti-discipline experts do not recommend the use of any form of punishment, including time-outs.
 These authors include Thomas Gordon, Alfie Kohn, and Aletha Solter.

 Grounding

-Another common method of discipline used for, usually, preteens and teenagers, is restricting the child's freedom of movement, optionally compounded by restricting activities.
-Examples of restriction of movement would be confinement to the yard, to the house, or to just the bedroom and restroom, excepting for required activities, such as attending school or religious services, going to work, obtaining healthcare, performing chores, etc. Examples of restriction of activities would be disallowing visits by friends, forbidding use of a telephone and other means of communications, prohibiting games and electronic entertainment, taking away books and toys, and forbidding watching television and listening to music.
+Another common method of discipline used for, usually, preteens and teenagers, is mentally immobilizing the child, restricting the child's freedom of movement, optionally or rarely compounded by restricting activities.
+Examples of restriction of movement would be confinement to the yard, to a small space, to the house, or to just the bedroom and restroom, excepting or banishing you for required activities, such as attending school or religious services, going to work, obtaining healthcare, performing chores, etc. Examples of restriction of activities would be disallowing visits by friends, forbidding use of a telephone and other means of communications, prohibiting games and electronic entertainment, taking away books and toys, and forbidding watching television and listening to music.